Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 surrounded by the electrolyte of multivalent counterions and monovalent coions.
 The simulation code is @chginv5.f03 with the paramer file parm_inv15.h and the configure file CIMV15_config.START3.
-The equation of motion has the Lengevin thermostat on top of Coulomb and Lennard-Jones forces, as are the first 40 lines of the title, author, equation of motion, and structure of the code.
+The equation of motion in Eq.(1) of Ref.1 has the Lengevin thermostat on top of Coulomb and Lennard-Jones forces.
+The first 40 lines of the code are the title, author, equation of motion, and structure of the code.
 Other important remarks are explained thereafter.
 Main subroutines are RUN_MD, moldyn, realteil, p3m_perform, and Gopen graphic packages.